How to make Word documents accessible

 On this page

-- Colour in documents
+- Using colour in documents

-- Colour contrast ratio
+- Colour contrast and text sizes

 - How to check colour contrast